hassanbadr2020/spritecloud-task/README.md

      2- how these scenarios effect the enduser to use the system without any shortage.
      3- see if there is any dependency feature (eg. authorization and authentication features).

-#Calliope enhancements
+# Calliope enhancements
 ### improvements
-    1- When I want to remove a report file I've to remove all the profile so if possible to remove only that report will bs practical.
+    1- When I want to remove a report file I've to remove all the profile so if possible to remove only that report will be practical.
     2-visualization of the xml report is not same as json file.
     3-customize to whom should to send email summery.